freenas/freenas-docs/userguide/intro.rst

 * rsync has been updated to
   `version 3.1.3 <https://download.samba.org/pub/rsync/src/rsync-3.1.3-NEWS>`_.

+* `zsh <http://www.zsh.org/>`_ is the root shell for new installations.
+  Upgrades will continue to use the :command:`csh` shell as the default root shell.

 The following screens have changed:

 * Disk temperature graphs have been added to